yihui/yihui.org/content/knitr/options.md

 -   `engine`: (`'R'`; character) The language name of the code chunk.
 Possible values can be found in `names(knitr::knit_engines$get())`, e.g., `python`, `sql`, `julia`, `bash`, and `c`, etc. The object `knitr::knit_engines` can be used to set up engines for other languages.
+The [demo page](../demo/engines/) contains examples of different engines.

 -   `engine.path`: (`NULL`; character) The path to the executable of the `engine`.
 This option makes it possible to use alternative executables in